synfig/synfig-docs/source/quick_start/getting_started.rst

 Now go back to the toolbox and click on the |Transform_Tool| (the button with the arrow on it).
 After you do this, click on one of your circles.
-You will see a “|bounding_box|” (which is kind of useless at this point in time, but we digress), a green dot at the center, and a cyan dot on the radius.
-Those dots are called “|handle|”.
+You will see a “bounding_box” (which is kind of useless at this point in time, but we digress), a green dot at the center, and a cyan dot on the radius.
+Those dots are called “handle".
 If you want to modify the circle, grab a handle and drag it around.
 Easy!

 You can select a |layer| by clicking on it.
 If you want to